tsbarr/deployment-test/README.md

 # deployment-test

-Testing docker + ec2 deployment of a flask app
+Testing docker + ec2 deployment of a flask app that returns titanic passenger data.